BenHollamby/BenHollamby/README.md

 Wannabe Cloud/Platform/DevOps Engineer with a passion for operations, automation, and security.

-Currently developing a taste for programming after seeing what my colleagues at Arkahna are doing.
+Developing a taste for programming after seeing what my colleagues at Arkahna are doing, and currently trying to answer the question, I learned this language... now what?

+"Official Credentials"

 Azure Certs